 The lights are still bright, but it's much more peaceful than the daytime when thousands of people are streaming through.

 We offer a daytime tour, but at night you might like to use our GPS-enabled audio tour or use our Self-Guided Grand Central Station Tour and Visitors Guide.

-Great and free views of Manhattan's skyline can be had from Brooklyn, Queens, NJ as well as from the air and on water.
+Great and free views of Manhattan's skyline can be had from Brooklyn, especially from Brooklyn Bridge Park in DUMBO.